TechItAllServices/TechItAllServices-Main/protocols/Special_Codes/doomsdaycodes.md

 Code Sapphire remains in effect until the evacuation is completed, after which recovery efforts can begin.

-# Code Obsidian - Server Total Colapse Protocol
+# Code 9 - Server Total Colapse Protocol

 Level: 9